maik97/peak-shaver/docs/intro/getting_started.rst

 Data Preparation
 ****************
 The data preparation will be executed automaticaly when you first run ``wahrsager`` or any of the agents (provided you didn't do it manually).
 But it is recommended to create the preparations separately with ``schaffer`` since this can take up some time and you have the freedom to set up some parameters to your liking.
+If you decide to create all the datasets at once you can use `peak-shaver-master/peak-shaver/common_settings.py`.
+This can also provide a standart setup for the agents, so sou don't have to create a setup for all agents manually.

 Create the basic dataset:

 .. code-block:: python

-    from main.schaffer import mainDataset
+    from main.schaffer import mainDataset, lstmInputDataset
+    from main.common_func import wait_to_continue

+    # Setup main dataset creater/loader:
+    main_dataset = mainDataset(
+        D_PATH='_BIG_D/',
+        period_string_min='5min',
-    main_dataset_creator = mainDataset(D_PATH='_BIG_D/', period_string_min='5min', full_dataset=True)
+        full_dataset=True)

     # Run this first, since this can take up a lot of time:
     main_dataset_creator.smoothed_df()
+    # wait_to_continue() # Pauses the execution until you press enter

     # These don't take up a lot of time to run,
     # but you can run those beforhand to check if everything is setup properly:
     main_dataset_creator.load_total_power()
     main_dataset_creator.normalized_df()
     main_dataset_creator.norm_activation_time_df()
+    # wait_to_continue()

 - :meth:`schaffer.mainDataset.smoothed_df` will take the dataset and smooth the data to a specific time-frame.
 - :meth:`schaffer.mainDataset.load_total_power` will take the table from ``smoothed_df`` and calculates the (not normalized) sum of the power requirements.